Have a question?

 Basically anything that causes the engine to produce more boost than it should. some examples are:

-As a piggy back chip is designed to ‘trick’ the ecu, there ends up being more fuel than the ECU knows about and thus creates more exhaust gasses which in turn ‘overspool’ the turbo.
+As a piggy back chip is designed to 'trick' the ECU, there ends up being more fuel than the ECU knows about and thus creates more exhaust gasses which in turn 'overspool' the turbo.
+This is NOT the case for remap!

-For more technical information, keep an eye on our facebook page by clicking here
+For more technical information, keep an eye on our

 The post P1251 toyota fault code appeared first on Baileys Diesel Group.